henriettaszekely/frontend-grupa17/README.md

-Here you will find the course resources
+Here you will find the course resources.